-Bunion Treatment in Des Moines & Mason City
+Bunion Treatment in Des Moines, Mason City, and Pella

 A bunion is a painful bony prominence that typically appears on the surface of the big toe, and in some cases the pinky toe – also referred to as a tailor’s bunion or bunionette.
 The affected toe will begin to angle towards the other toes causing irritation and discomfort.
-At East Village Foot & Ankle Surgeons (EVFAS), our doctors effectively diagnose the severity and stage of your bunions, listen to your pain level, signs or symptoms, and develop a personalized treatment plan to get you back on your feet.
+At East Village Foot & Ankle Surgeons (EVFAS), our foot and ankle specialists in Des Moines, Mason City, and Pella effectively diagnose the severity and stage of your bunions, listen to your pain level, signs or symptoms, and develop a personalized treatment plan to get you back on your feet.

 Signs & Symptoms of Bunions

 It’s important to acknowledge any signs or symptoms of bunions on your feet as they can lead to more painful, chronic conditions.
 Keep in mind, while adults often experience the signs of bunions, children can as well.
 If you or a loved one is experiencing any of the signs and symptoms below, schedule an appointment with one of our professionals today: